ietf-teep/architecture/draft-ietf-teep-architecture.md

 the TAs in a TEE.
 In addition to the Untrusted Application and TA(s), the TA(s) and/or TEE may also require additional data to personalize the TA to the device or a user.
-Implementations must support encryption of such Personalization Data to preserve the confidentiality of potentially sensitive data contained within it and support integrity protection of the Personalization Data.
+Implementations must support encryption of such Personalization Data to preserve the confidentiality of potentially sensitive data contained within it, and must support integrity protection of the Personalization Data.
 Other than the requirement to support confidentiality and integrity protection, the TEEP architecture places no limitations or requirements on the Personalization Data.